Magnus Force Calculator

 We define the Magnus effect as the phenomenon which produces a force on the spinning object moving in a fluid medium due to the generation of a pressure gradient across it.

-From the figure below, we can see the cross-section of a cylinder of radius and length is spinning with an angular velocity f present in the fluid medium of density and free stream velocity .
+From the figure below, we can see the cross-section of a cylinder of length and radius .
+The cylinder is spinning at a rate in a fluid medium of density which flows at the free stream velocity .

 To understand the Magnus effect clearly, we can use the figure below.